chastell/suffragist/TUTORIAL.md

 ## Add the index view

-To keep everything in order let’s make a folder for our views.
+To keep everything in order let’s make a directory for our views (and name it `views`).

 Put this code into `index.erb`: